utsav0/daily-dev-tips/src/pages/posts/javascript-removing-html-tags.md

   - javascript
 ---

-I recently needed to **remove all HTML tags** from the text content of my application to return the clean text.
+I recently needed to **remove all HTML tags** from the text content of my application to return clean text.

 In this case, it was to share a **plain text** version for meta descriptions.
 It can also be used for several other outputs.